Performance considerations

 MPI vs. OpenMP considerations

-There is no global hybrid MPI–OpenMP model across the entire JURASSIC code base.
+There is no general hybrid MPI–OpenMP execution model across the full tool suite.

 General guidance: